 About

-She holds an MA in Arts and Cultural Management with a focus on Museum Studies from Michigan State University (2017) and both an MFA (2022) and an MA in Visual and Critical Studies (2024) from California College of the Arts.
+Born in Tehran, Bahrami received her BFA from the University of Science and Culture in Iran, an MA in Arts and Cultural Management with a concentration in Museum Studies from Michigan State University, and both an MFA and an MA in Visual and Critical Studies from California College of the Arts.